The many routes to the ubiquitous Bradley-Terry model: Quasi-symmetry and consistent estimators

 The quasi-symmetry model was proposed by \citet{caussinus1965contribution}.
 A matrix $C$ is quasi-symmetric if it can be decomposed such that

 where $\gamma_{ij}=\gamma_{ji}.$ The form of this can be simplified by taking $a_{i}= \alpha_i / \beta_i$ and $s_{ij} = \beta_i \beta_j \gamma_{ij}$, so that

 or in matrix form

 where $A$ is a diagonal matrix and $S$ is symmetric.
 Informally, one might think of the symmetric matrix representing the intensity of interactions, and the diagonal matrix as the relative ratings.
+The `gravity model' used by geographers in the study of migration is an example of a popular quasi-symmetry model.

-Asymptotically, where the number of matches between each pair of teams tends to infinity and the number of teams is held constant, by the Law of Large Numbers, under a Bradley-Terry data generating process, we would expect the results matrix to be quasi-symmetric, since where $s_{ij}=m_{ij}/(\pi_i+\pi_j)=s_{ji}$ and $\pi_i=a_{ii}$.
-So, rating methods that accord with Bradley-Terry in the case of a quasi-symmetric results matrix are consistent estimators for the Bradley-Terry model given a Bradley-Terry data generating process, and thus motivations for those rating methods are of interest in the context of this paper.
+Asymptotically, where the number of matches between each pair of teams tends to infinity and the number of teams is held constant, by the Law of Large Numbers, under a Bradley--Terry data generating process, we would expect the results matrix to be quasi-symmetric, since where $s_{ij}=m_{ij}/(\pi_i+\pi_j)=s_{ji}$ and $\pi_i=a_{ii}$.
+So, rating methods that accord with Bradley--Terry in the case of a quasi-symmetric results matrix are consistent estimators for the Bradley--Terry model given a Bradley--Terry data generating process, and thus motivations for those rating methods are of interest in the context of this paper.
 This is especially so as it provides a link to a number of other, sometimes familiar, rating methods.